lattera/articles/personal/2021-10-20_home_infra/article.md

 I'm eating my own dogfood by running the proprietary fork of OPNsense (called [HawkSense](https://blackhawknest.com/features/)) I'm working on at my ${DAYJOB} as my perimeter firewall.
+While OPNsense is moving back towards FreeBSD, HawkSense will remain on HardenedBSD.

 I use Hurricane Electric's [TunnelBroker](https://tunnelbroker.net/) service for IPv6.
 Even if Verizon FiOS residential service supported IPv6 (their business service does), I'd still want to use TunnelBroker so that I can maintain my own static /48.

 As far as hardware is concerned, the perimeter firewall is a [Protectli](https://protectli.com/) FW6C with 32GB RAM, a 128GB